ALI-KHALED-13/space-tourism/README.md

 - extra point: mobile users should be able to swipe through the carousel

-the challenge is to build out this multi-page space tourism website and get it looking as close to the design as possible. choosing to use a JS-heavy approach, I used a local `data.json` configuration file for the different page data.
+the challenge is to build out this multi-page space tourism website and get it looking as close to the design as possible. choosing to use a JS-heavy approach, I used a local `data.json` configuration file for the pages data and switching realms.

 ## technologies used
 - React